heche-psb/fossiler/README.md

 G. J. Jordan.
 (1997).
 Evidence of Pleistocene plant extinction and diversity from Regatta Point, western Tasmania, Australia.
 Botanical Journal of the Linnean Society, 123: 45-71.

 Grader, P. and Reiss Z. (1958).
 On the Lower Cretaceous of Heletz Area.
 Geological Survey of Israel, 16: 14.

+Haggard, K. K., and Tiffney, B. H. (1997).
+The Flora of the Early Miocene Brandon Lignite, Vermont, USA.
+VIII.
+Caldesia (Alismataceae).
+American Journal of Botany, 84(2): 239–252.

 Harland, W. B., R. L. Armstrong, A. V. Cox, L. A. Craig, A. G. Smith, and D. G. Smith.
 (1989).
 A geologic time scale.
 Cambridge University Press, Cambridge, UK.